Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Background checks by these agencies look for disqualifying offenses that would show an applicant is a potential threat to the safety of others.

-How To Find Convicted Sex Offenders Via the Arizona Sex Offender Registry
+How To Find Convicted Sex Offenders via the Arizona Statewide Registry

 Sex offenses are considered especially heinous, and those convicted of a sexual assault in Arizona are required to register with the sheriff’s department in the county they reside.
-The information is then stored in a database maintained by the Arizona Department of Public Safety.
+The information is then stored in a database maintained by the Arizona Department of Public Safety (DPS).

 Information provided in the online search includes individuals full name and aliases, registration level, current status (active, inactive, or absconded), mugshot of offender, description of the individual, identifying scars or tattoos or marks, last known address, and crime.